If you don’t know how to drive a small zero-turn your lawn may end up looking like wild hogs played soccer on your lawn.

 10. Small zero-turns do not have good traction.
 The turning traction is all on the rear wheels.
 They can be hard to turn on dry grass or wet grass.

-12. Many economy small zero-turn mowers do not mow in reverse.
+12. Many cheap zero-turn mowers do not mow in reverse.
 They will zero-turn (pull one lever back to rotate one tire in reverse while the other tire goes forward) but the deck shuts off when you pull both levers back.
 I don’t recommend disabling this feature.

 13. Small zero-turn mowers will tear up and scratch anything behind them.
-I have a hitch on my Dixon ZTR and my wife has had it stuck in the chain link fence around the dog yard dozens of time.
+I have a hitch on my Dixon ZTR and my wife has had it stuck in the chain-link fence around the dog yard dozens of times.
 Look for a zero-turn with a rounded rear frame.
 Also don’t buy a small zero-turn where the engine sticks out farther than the rear frame.
 If you get too close and hit something with the rear you can easily damage your engine.

-17. NEVER, I repeat never mow a slope with a pond or drop-off at the bottom of the slope.
+17. This bears repeating: NEVER, I repeat never mow a slope with a pond or drop-off at the bottom of the slope.
 Even the most expensive ZTR’s can lose traction and slide down the slope.
 Plan on a walk-behind mower or nature area for those types of slopes.

 How do you actually drive a zero-turn?

-Here is a video on how a differential works: http://www.youtube.com/watch?v=F40ZBDAG8-o
+Here is a video of how a differential works: https://www.youtube.com/watch?v=F40ZBDAG8-o

-Here is a newer article to help you: The Best Zero Turn Mower Buyer’s Guide – The best ZTR for you is not that hard to figure out..
+Still undecided?
+Here is another article to help you: The Best Zero Turn Mower Buyer’s Guide – The best ZTR for you is not that hard to figure out..